 For the first time on Indie Investigations, I’m talking about an Android game.
 And it’s not that I have something against Android games, i just haven’t had a device to play them on until now.
 Yesterday, my brand new Tegra Note 7 arrived, and with it, the ability to finally play VIVID, an arcade game developed by All In.
 I also tested my new phone to play online casinos, I was curious about this when I read about it at working daddy, it seemed fun and I heard that I could win big money in playing at online casinos.

 Inspired by games such as VVVVV and Super Hexagon, VIVID tasks you to move around a prism to collect orbs of light, filling up the prisms light charge as it drains over time.
+Do you want to know more? take a look at this, you’ll enjoy this.
 This task is made harder with the ever-present danger of black holes, which kill you in one hit, and a dark prism which is essentially doing what you are, and stealing your orbs.